optuna/optuna/docs/source/tutorial/first.rst

        ...:     return (x - 2) ** 2
        ...:

-Then, we create a study object and pass the objective function to method ``study.optimize`` to start the optimization as follows.
+Then, we create a study object and pass the objective function to method :func:`~optuna.study.Study.optimize` to start the optimization as follows.

 .. code-block:: python